throw-away-qq/throw-away-qq.github.io/README.md

 ### About me!
 Hello!
 Welcome to my page.
 I am Rajat.
 I am a Seasoned Data Scientist based out of Delhi.
 I have a background in Industrial and Systems enginnering from IIT Kharagpur.
 I have implemented Data Science solutions on vaired Industry settings - Ranging from retail to Media and Consulting.
 I believe in delivering end-to-end solutions with meaningful imapct.
 Natural Language Processing and Recommendations Systesms spark my interests.
 Integrity, Hardwork and Curiosity have been my key drivers in my carrer.
 I am a proud parent of 3 ginger cats and I love hiking across himalayas in my leisure.

+Currently I am working as a Senior Data Scientist for Center Of Excellence Team at The Home Depot.

 ***
 ### Work Experience
 #### The Home Depot - _on payroll of Decision Culture_
+* Lookalike-Modeling: Framework for semi-supervised learning on Retail Data
+* Customer Lifetime Value models with Adverse Events Impact Assessment

 #### Times Internet - Economic Times
 * *Economic Times Newsletter*: Implemented News Recommendation pipeline for 1.5M users for ET leading to